Skip to Content

 Guest ratings:

-Amargosa Opera House in Death Valley Junction is the closest among all hotels near Death Valley east entrance.
-This is where to stay near Death Valley National Park if you want to be as close as possible to the entrance but without paying the prices to stay at a hotel in the park.
+Amargosa Opera House is the only hotel in Death Valley Junction, which is very close to the entrance leading to Furnace Creek.
+This is where to stay near Death Valley National Park if you want to be as close as possible to the entrance without paying the prices to stay at a hotel in the park.

 >> Book Hotel: Amargosa Opera House